 by Mike Ricotta - January 11, 2017

-The web’s PEBCAC silver tuna has been around since the dawn of the industry and “it lies between the pit of [customers]’s fears and the summit of his knowledge“.
+The web’s PEBCAC silver tuna has been around since the dawn of the industry and “it lies between the pit of [customers]’s fears and the summit of his knowledge” – Incognito Mode and cache clearing illustrate this well.
 While advancements in ISP performance and minification practices have battled the need for caching, the demand for instant seamless performance keeps it around alive and well.
 Clearing cache has forever been the disclaimer that plagues post-launch confirmation and while industry professionals have become accustomed to impatient users, the simplicity of one-click imitators, such as Chrome’s Incognito mode, has made our lives easier but taken us 1 small step backwards, so let’s correct that!

 The history of caching goes back to the advent of virtual memory in the 1960s and evolved with the growing disparity between processor and memory speed, through the introduction of instruction caching in the early 1980’s.
 By the mid-to-late 1980’s, several microprocessors were equipped with 256 byte data caching and grew alongside the weight of kernels, GUIs, hardware, and striping advancements, among others.
 By present day, it has expanded its role with eDRAM to the likes of 128MB and growing.
 While CPU cache was gradually expanding, the web was exploding.

 It used to be that clearing cache and cookies was a sufficient solution for viewing the most up-to-date assets.
 As users became ingrained in the variety and addiction of web applications and social networks, the magnitude of re-entering credentials and the arduous 3 step clearing methods became too daunting for the average professional.
 Enter “privacy mode” or as it’s branded today, in Google Chrome, “Incognito Mode”.